Aliases for SUCLG2 Gene

 GeneCards Summary for SUCLG2 Gene

 SUCLG2 (Succinate-CoA Ligase GDP-Forming Beta Subunit) is a Protein Coding gene.
-Among its related pathways are Metabolism and Citrate cycle (TCA cycle).
+Among its related pathways are Citrate cycle (TCA cycle) and Pyruvate metabolism and Citric Acid (TCA) cycle.
 GO annotations related to this gene include protein heterodimerization activity and GDP binding.
 An important paralog of this gene is SUCLA2.